SatArw/satsite/_pages/index.md

 ---
-title: "About Me"
+title: "Hello!"
-permalink: /aboutme/
+permalink: /
+layout: single
+author_profile: true
 ---

+Hi there!
+Nice to meet you.

 I work as a Robotics Engineer at [Ugo Inc.](https://ugo.plus/) in Tokyo.
 I graduated with a B.Tech in Mechanical Engineering from [IIT Hyderabad](https://iith.ac.in/) in July 2024.
 I am actively exploring the robotics field, state-of-the-art algorithms, and the challenges of applying them to real-world robots.